maziac/DeZog/design/audio.md

 ## Overfill

 The Z80 simulator time and the host system time are not synchronized.
-For audio you should at least leave the "limitSpeed" to the default state, which is enabled.
-The times will at least be similar.
+For audio you should leave the "limitSpeed" enabled (the default state).
+So that the simulation speed and the timing of the audio is at least similar.
 But still they are not fully synchronized.

 If the simulator runs too fast it will produce more samples then the host system can play.
 In this case frames are dropped.

-Therefore the buffered time is measured and if bigger than LATENCY the audio frame is simply dropped by not creating one (see writeBeeperSamples).
+Therefore the buffered time is measured and if bigger than MAX_LATENCY the audio frame is simply dropped by not creating one (see writeBeeperSamples).

 ## Underfill

 If the simulator speed is slower than the host system there are not enough samples to play.
 I.e. gaps happen.

-The gap is filled an audio frame with all values equal to the last played sample to prevent that a clicking sound is hearable.
+The gap is an audio frame with all values equal to the last played sample to prevent that a clicking sound is hearable.

 If audio data is already present in the prepared audio frame then only the rest of the audio frame is filled with same data.